 Preparing for the CBST will make a difference.
 There are several things you can do to prepare for the CBST:

 We can help you prepare for the CBST.
-With our Criteria Test Prep package, you get more than 500 CBST practice questions with explained solutions, two full-length simulated CBST tests, extra study tools, and guidance throughout your training.
+With our Criteria Test Prep package, you get more than 535 CBST practice questions with explained solutions, four full-length simulated CBST tests, extra study tools, and guidance throughout your training.
 Get access now.

 Try our free CBST practice test, we've included each of the question types explained above.